 Why was my homestead property tax credit adjusted due to residing in service fee housing?

-Service fee housing is a program where there is an agreement between a municipality and a rental property owner (private or public) to pay a service fee instead of property taxes.
+Service fee housing is an agreement between a municipality and a rental property owner (private or public) to pay a service fee instead of property taxes.

-If 10% of your eligible rent does not exceed 3.5% of your total household resources, you do not qualify for a homestead property tax credit.
+If 10% of your eligible rent does not exceed 3.2% (3.5% for tax year 2017 and prior) of your total household resources, you do not qualify for a homestead property tax credit.